 Elizabeth Austin ’24 has been selected to receive a Udall Foundation Scholarship in acknowledgement of her work in the field of conservation paleontology, which uses past climate records through geology and paleontology to inform future environmental decisions.

-As a Udall Scholar, Freedman will receive a $7,000 scholarship grant and will participate in a weeklong orientation in Tucson, Arizona, in August, where scholars will meet one another and program alumni; learn more about the Udall legacy of public service; and interact with community leaders in environmental fields.
-He says, “I’m really excited to learn from the other scholars about creative ways to stand up for our planet and communities.
-Youth environmental engagement appears in so many different ways, and I’m looking forward to seeing what place-based environmental leadership looks like across the U.S.”
+As a Udall Scholar, Austin, of Memphis, Tennessee, will receive a $7,000 grant and will participate in a weeklong orientation in Tucson, Arizona, where scholars will meet with program alumni, learn more about the Udall legacy of public service, and interact with community leaders in environmental fields.

 The Morris K. and Stuart L. Udall Foundation was established by the U.S. Congress in 1992 to honor the Udalls’ lasting impact on this nation’s environment, public lands, and natural resources, and their support for the rights and self-governance of American Indians and Native Alaskans.

 In addition to its undergraduate scholarship program, the foundation also supports a Congressional internship, the Native Nations Institute, a Parks in Focus program, the Udall Center for Studies in Public Policy, and the U.S. Institute for Environmental Conflict Resolution.